 "Communication, collaboration, cooperation and coordination underpin a regional team approach in the Comox Valley," says Courtenay’s Derek Richmond

 “To be successful, we all need to work outside our normal boundaries; and we need to proactively communicate and work with others.
+We in local government are now thinking of ourselves as a team, not as individuals within silos; truly getting there means we will have to continue breaking down boundaries through communication, collaboration, cooperation and coordination.
 Through the 4Cs, we would like to shift the paradigm from boundaries to areas of commonality,” stated Derek Richmond.